The growing problem with ADHD, and the effects of the medications that relieve it. The NY times explores and Huffington Post offers alternative advice

 read more here

-The Huffington post offers some different advice on how to treat the condtion.
-In an article by Marilyn Wedge PHD, she offers some alternative management ways of working with the condition.
-Perhaps, in many cases, ADHD is a normal variant of human beings that needs to be addressed alittle differently.
-Read here column here
+The Huffington Post offers some different advice on how to treat the condition.
+In an article by Marilyn Wedge Ph.D., she offers some alternative management ways of working with the condition.
+Perhaps, in many cases, ADHD is a normal variant of human beings that needs to be addressed a little differently.
+Read her column here

 7 Natural Ways to Help Your Child’s ADHD by Marilyn Wedge, Ph.D.